-- High Firs Primary School will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential benefits and risks and to reinforce the importance of children being safe online by: - providing information on our school website and through existing communication channels (such as official social media, newsletters), offering specific online safety events for parents/carers or highlighting online safety at existing events. - High Firs Primary School will ensure parents and carers understand what systems are used to filter and monitor their children's online use at school, what their children are being asked to do online, including the sites they will be asked to access and who from the school (if anyone) their child is going to be interacting with online.
-This is achieved by: - providing information on our school website and relevant policies such as acceptable use, home/school agreements and through existing communication channels. - Where the School is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.
+- Sevenoaks Primary School will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential benefits and risks and to reinforce the importance of children being safe online by: - o Providing information on our school website and school newsletters. - Offering specific online safety events for parents/carers. - Highlighting online safety at existing events within the community or online. - Sevenoaks Primary School will ensure parents and carers understand what systems are used to filter and monitor their children's online use at school, what their children are being asked to do online, including the sites they will be asked to access and who from the school (if anyone) their child is going to be interacting with online.
+This is achieved by: - Including this information in our Student / Parent Acceptable Use Policies which all parents agree to and are regularly updated.
+Publishing our planning and curriculum overviews on our school website and signposting in termly emails, newsletter updates and emails to parents when appropriate and communicating online login information for any solutions we use with the children to parents / carers so they are aware. - Where the School is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.